-Alexander Brennan was appointed to the Board as an executive director on 17 May 2022.
-The Group was employing and continues to employ the services of a company which he is a shareholder and director, Brennan and Partners Limited.
-Since Alexander was appointed to the board of the Company, the Group has paid £89,400 to Brennan and Partners Limited (2021: not applicable) for advocacy and other advisory services in relation to the Group's $d_2w$ products in the UK, Spain and Latin America.
+Alexander Brennan was a member of the Board as an executive director until 11 August 2023.
+The Group was employing the services of a company which he is a shareholder and director, Brennan and Partners Limited.
+While Alexander Brennan was a member of the Board, the Group has paid £84,600 to Brennan and Partners Limited (2022: £89,400) for advocacy and other advisory services in relation to the Group's $d_2w$ products in the UK, Spain and Latin America.